Project Risk Management Plan and Process

 1. Recognizing the Risk

 Until you know what you should resolve, you really cannot do anything about the potential issue.
 The best way of risk identification in Project Management is to collect the data of all the potential issues in a separate register called the risk register.
 Brainstorming all the risks with the team members and stakeholders is one way of finding out the risks in the projects.
 Assess all the similar projects in the past and gather what has gone wrong in those projects.
 Note all the risks which you gather in a separate register.
 You can also interview people who have worked on similar projects and ask them what issues they faced when they worked on other projects.
-When you are identifying the risks, you may find that a single issue will cause many problems, hence, finding a root cause should be your aim.
+When you identify the risks, you may find that a single issue will cause many problems; hence, finding the root cause should be your aim.
 When you solve these single issues, all the issues will subside.
 Use technology to assess risks, and do not overlook any small risks which can become a bigger threat in the future.

 2. Risk Analysis